standardebooks/manual/1-code-style.rst

 #.
 Font sizes are never less than :html:`1em` where possible.

 #.
 When font size is changed in isolation, the keywords :html:`larger` and :html:`smaller` are used instead of specific unit measurements.
-Font sizes that are changed relatively in close proximity to each other may be specied in unit measurements to show their size relative to each other.
+Font sizes that are changed relatively in close proximity to each other may be specified in unit measurements to show their size relative to each other.

 	.. class:: corrected